 The Manilla, Linen, Medico, and IDMStandard themes will most likely be removed in a future release.
-If you use any of these themes, you should migrate them to Version 3.7 of the User Application.
+If you use any of these themes, you should migrate them to this release of the User Application.
 If you use a custom theme that is based on one of the deprecated themes, you need to follow these steps to migrate the theme: